mhersson/dotfiles/nvim/README.md

 # 🚀 My Neovim Configuration

-My goal is a clean, modular Neovim configuration built from scratch, however it is very much inspired by LazyVim, but with a focus on Go development and daily productivity tasks.
+My goal is a clean, modular Neovim configuration built from scratch.
+However it is very much inspired by LazyVim, and a lot of the config is copied from there, but it has a focus on Go development and the tools I use on a daily basis.

 This README also function as a to-do list for the features and tools I want to implement in my setup.